Hammarn/Populationsgenomik/Instructions_for_project_work.md

 #### Projected PCA
 In `SCRIPTS` there is a script called `prep_run_proj_pca.sh` that can be used to run a projected PCA.
 It will require some tweaking though and you will need a way to plot it.
-Contact me when are ready to run it!
+Contact us when are ready to run it!

 #### Admixture dating